beginning of content

 • Private health insurance may help you pay for private obstetric care in a private or public hospital.

-• If you’re not covered by private health insurance and want to have your baby in a private hospital, you will have high out of pocket costs.
+• If you’re not covered by private health insurance and want to have your baby in a private hospital, you will have high out-of-pocket costs.

-• If you have private health insurance, check your level of cover before you become pregnant.
-This will help you plan your care during pregnancy and may be a factor in deciding where you go to give birth.
+• Understanding your level of private health insurance cover can help you plan your care during pregnancy and may be a factor in deciding where to give birth.

-When should I take out a health insurance policy?
+When might I buy a health insurance policy?

+It’s a good idea to consider your pregnancy care preferences while planning a pregnancy.
 Most private health insurance policies have a 12-month waiting period.
 During this time, you can’t claim any pregnancy-related health expenses.

 If you want private obstetric care during your pregnancy and birth, you will need to do one of the following: